Newsletter writing tips from experts

 Bio: Tomi Mester is the author of Data36.
 He creates in-depth, practical, true-to-life online tutorials (and video courses) to help people learn Data Science.

-Tip: My "strategy" is to write honest emails that respect my audience's needs.
+Tip: Write honest emails that respect your audience’s needs.

 I try to interact with them and understand what would help them.
 (In my online course, for instance, I often do 1-on-1 Skype sessions, too.
 In newsletters, I encourage them to reply.)
 Once the conversation starts, it's much easier to write those newsletters, too -- because it's more like writing an email to a friend who needs help.
 Only that it goes out for thousands of other people.